HIV 7 – Contraception

 FAMILY PLANNING AND CONTRACEPTION FOR WOMEN LIVING WITH HIV

-Contraception is recommended for all women living with HIV who are able to become pregnant but do not currently wish to be.1c Women who do not currently desire to become pregnant should be provided with a choice of contraceptive options.1d,2a
+It is recommended that women living with HIV who do not currently desire to become pregnant should be provided with a choice of contraceptive options.1d,2a

 Methods of contraception include:1e